iotaledger/goshimmer/documentation/docs/protocol_specification/glossary.md

 The reputation of a node is based on a virtual token called mana.
 This reputation, working as a Sybil protection mechanism, is important for issuing more transactions (see Module 3) and having a higher influence during the voting process (see Module 5).

 #### Epoch
 A time interval that is used for a certain type of consensus mana.
 At the end of each epoch a snapshot of the state of mana distribution in the network is taken.
-Since this tool employs the timestamp of messages every node can reach consensus on an epoch's mana distribution eventually.
+Since this tool employs the timestamp of blocks every node can reach consensus on an epoch's mana distribution eventually.

-### Message
+### Block
 The object that is gossiped between neighbors.
-All gossiped information is included in a message.
+All gossiped information is included in a block.
 The most basic unit of information of the IOTA Protocol.
-Each message has a type and size and contains data.
+Each block has a type and size and contains data.

-### Message Overhead
+### Block Overhead
 The additional information (metadata) that needs to be sent along with the actual information (data).
 This can contain signatures, voting, heartbeat signals, and anything that is transmitted over the network but is not the transaction itself.

 ### Parent
-A message approved by another message is called a parent to the latter.
+A block approved by another block is called a parent to the latter.
 A parent can be selected as strong or weak parent.
 If the past cone of the parent is liked the parent is set as strong parent.
-If the message is liked but its past cone is disliked it is set as a weak parent.
+If the block is liked but its past cone is disliked it is set as a weak parent.
 This mechanism is called approval switch.

 ### Payload
-A field in a message which determines the type.
+A field in a block which determines the type.
 Examples are:
 * Value payload (type TransactionType)
 * dRNG payload
 * Salt declaration payload